What is the difference between this program and the traditional City Scholars program?

 As you move through the CNVC application process you have the opportunity to form a team with both University of Illinois and University of Chicago students.

-- University of Chicago hosts a google doc to connect students looking for teammates.
+- University of Chicago hosts interest forms to connect students looking for teammates.

 - Virtual events from University of Chicago and University of Illinois will help you meet other students and form groups

 - Even after being admitted to the class you may work with University of Chicago students to add students to groups.

 When will I know for sure if I have been selected?

 Groups/Students who submit a project to CNVC will be notified shortly in mid-November that their team has been into the program.
 The City Scholars program will work with you on course registration and housing at that time.
 Students joining a team as free agents may do so until the program begins in early January, scholarships and space permitting.

 Are all student candidates who submit a project proposal guaranteed acceptance into the program?